JvanKatwijk/qt-dab/README.md

 Introduction
 =================================================================

-*Qt-DAB* is designed to be used  with a broad variety of SDR devices.
+*Qt-DAB* is designed to be used  with different SDR devices.
 Qt-DAB  supports a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.
-Precompiled versions for Windows and Linux (x64) are available.
+Precompiled versions for Windows and Linux (x64) are available that support most of these devices (see below).
 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.

 *Qt-DAB* is GUI driven, the full GUI shows 4+ widgets, one of them, the